MIT-AI-Accelerator/c3po-model-server/README.md

 14. Open `localhost:8000/v1/docs` and start interacting with swagger!

-15. Run tests and get coverage with `pytest --cov=app`
+15. Run tests and get coverage with `pytest --cov=app`, and get html reports for vs code live server (or any server) with `pytest --cov --cov-report=html:coverage_re`

 16. You can shut down and your db / minio data will persist via docker volumes.